Roger Zelazny bibliography: The Chronicles of Amber

+In 2020 Amber Limited released the short stories as a collection titled Seven Tales in Amber with an introduction by Warren Lapine.

-The latter five of these stories form one tale set after Prince of Chaos, the last novel, so they are latest in Amber history.
+The latter five of these stories form one tale set after Prince of Chaos, so they are latest in Amber history.

-All 10 novels have been published in a single omnibus form as The Great Book of Amber and six of the seven short stories were collected in Manna from Heaven.
-A sex scene deleted from The Guns of Avalon has been published in Collected Stories, volume 3, while the seven Amber short tales appear in volumes 6.
+All ten novels have been published in a single omnibus form as The Great Book of Amber and six of the seven short stories were collected in Manna from Heaven.
+A sex scene deleted from The Guns of Avalon has been published in Collected Stories, volume 3, while the seven Amber short tales appear in volume 6.

 Zelazny collaborated on a companion book, The Visual Guide to Castle Amber (1988), by Zelazny and Neil Randall, illustrated by Todd Cameron Hamilton and James Clouse.
 The Guide is a reference work providing biographical detail on the Amber characters and a walk-through guide to Castle Amber itself.

 John Betancourt has written a series of novels set in the Amber multiverse set several centuries before Nine Princes in Amber.
 Betancourt's series tells the story of Corwin's father Oberon, a wizard and shapeshifter.
-That the Zelazny estate authorized the series has caused some controversy; see The Chronicles of Amber for more details.
+That the Zelazny estate authorized the series has caused some controversy; see "The Chronicles of Amber" for more details.

-An interactive fiction computer game based on Nine Princes in Amber was released by Telarium in 1987.
+An interactive fiction computer game based on Nine Princes in Amber was released by Telarium in 1985.
 The Amber novels also inspired a unique role-playing game, lacking any random element: Amber Diceless Roleplaying, published by Phage Press.